rexcoleman/Data-Driven-Defense-Adapting-Data-Science-Methodologies-for-Cybersecurity-Excellence/README.md

 - **Evaluation**: Assessing the models' performance.
 - **Deployment**: Implementing the model in a production environment.

-#### 2.2.2 Application in Kaggle Competitions
+#### 3.2.3 CCase Study 1: Application of CRISP-DM in a Kaggle Competition

-CRISP-DM can be effectively applied to Kaggle competitions by providing a structured approach to problem-solving.
-For example, in the winning submission of the "Rossmann Store Sales" competition by Marios Michailidis, the team followed the CRISP-DM phases to understand the business problem, prepare the data, build and evaluate models, and ultimately submit their predictions.
+In the "Rossmann Store Sales" competition, the winning submission by Marios Michailidis utilized the CRISP-DM framework.
+The team systematically followed the phases of business understanding, data understanding, data preparation, modeling, evaluation, and deployment.
+This structured approach allowed them to effectively predict store sales, resulting in their top placement in the competition.

-### 2.3 TDSP (Team Data Science Process)
+### 3.3 TDSP (Team Data Science Process)

-#### 2.3.1 Overview of TDSP
+#### 3.3.1 Overview of TDSP
 TDSP is a data science methodology developed by Microsoft that emphasizes teamwork and collaboration.
 It provides a structured approach to building and deploying machine learning solutions.

-#### 2.3.2 Phases of TDSP
+#### 3.3.2 Phases of TDSP
 TDSP consists of several phases:

 - **Business Understanding**: Defining the business problem and objectives.